How to Calculate Your Dog's Daily Caloric Needs (NRC Method)

 What Are Your Dog's Daily Caloric Needs and Why Do They Matter?

 Resting Energy Requirement (RER) forms the foundation of your dog's nutrition.
+An NRC-based raw dog food calculator builds on this RER figure to set daily targets.
 It measures the exact energy your dog burns while resting in a comfortable environment.

 The NRC 2006 formula uses a 0.75 exponent.
 A 10kg dog burns significantly more calories per kilogram of body weight than a 50kg dog.
 Scientists call this biological reality metabolic scaling.